matthias-reis/carda-gatsby/content/articles/2021/07/repetita-iuvant-3-1.md

 ---
 **Repetita Iuvant are a group of friends who found each other through their love for great instrumental music.
 Their new EP "3+1" is their natural, musical and mathematical consequence of their 2020 work "3".
 It is also opening the next chapter of their trilogy.
 All three records combined will make their first LP.**

 The post-rock/noise band from La Spezia, Italy, consists of Andrea Testa (drums), Christoforo da Costa (guitar, synthy), and Daniele Isetta (guitar).

+![Repetita Iuvant - "3+1" | small](/img/3-1-ep.jpg "Repetita Iuvant - "3+1"")

-Their interplay reflects their shared sense for the correct dose in the right place.
+Their musical interplay reflects their shared sense for the correct dose in the right place.
 Also, they like exploring recording techniques of the past decades when rock music was invented.

-![Repetita Iuvant - "3+1" | small](/img/3-1-ep.jpg "Repetita Iuvant - "3+1"")

 ## Repetita Iuvant experiment with the Stereo8 format